hilmanski/freeStuffDev/readme.md

 - We're not accepting language/framework specific tools.
 - Link to "part of specific tools" for example "themes for hugo"
 - Library for a certain framework/language, any Javascript library is not acceptable.
 There's a better place for it
-- Link to Documentation of a certain tool
+- Link to Documentation or Forum of a certain tool

 ## Contribute